caleb531/open-conference-url/README.md

 events whose start time was within the last 30 minutes *or* whose start time is within the next 20 minutes.

+### use_direct_zoom

+If enabled, opens Zoom links directly in the Zoom application, bypassing the browser entirely.

+### use_direct_msteams

+If enabled, opens Microsoft Teams links directly in the Microsoft Teams application, bypassing the browser entirely.

 ## Credits

 Kudos to [@jacksonrayhamilton][jrh] for his architecture ideas and feedback on